YulinHan-GNSSR/CYGNSS-GNSS-R-Raw-Intermediate-Frequency-Data-Processing/README.md

 ## The main changes in this repository include:

-- replacement of the original MATLAB coherent correlation stage with a CUDA MEX implementation
+- replacing the original MATLAB coherent correlation stage with a CUDA MEX implementation
+- adding GPU-based Doppler compensation
+- adding GPU-based frequency-domain correlation
-- addition of GPU-based Doppler compensation, frequency-domain correlation, and DDM accumulation
+- adding GPU-based inverse FFT and DDM accumulation
-- integration of build and timing support for GPU execution
+- integrating GPU build support and acceleration-oriented workflow restructuring

+In short, this repository mainly contributes an engineering-oriented GPU acceleration of the original CYGNSS raw IF processing chain.